 Windsor’s Poets Laureate Welcome Special Guest Poets from across Canada for Poetry at the Manor Virtual Reading

-The virtual reading will be broadcast Tuesday, October 6, 2020 at 7:00 p.m. on YouTube, and shared on Facebook pages for Mayor Drew Dilkens, the City of Windsor, Museum Windsor, and Black Moss Press.
+The virtual reading will be broadcast Tuesday, October 19, 2021, at 7:00 p.m. on Mayor Drew Dilkens’ YouTube channel and shared on Facebook pages for Mayor Drew Dilkens, the City of Windsor, Museum Windsor, and Black Moss Press.

-In addition to the poets, special guests include Mayor Drew Dilkens with introductory and welcome remarks, Teajai Travis with a drum and storytelling welcome, Cathy Masterson on behalf of the City’s Culture office, and Nadine Deleury with a cello performance filmed at Willistead Park with Willistead Manor as the backdrop.
-The manor is the usual setting for this event, with the switch to virtual coming in response to the COVID-19 pandemic.
+In addition to the poets, special guests include Mayor Drew Dilkens with introductory and welcome remarks, Councillor Jo-Anne Gignac with a message to mark the 10th anniversary of Windsor’s poet laureate program, Nadine Deleury with a cello performance filmed outside of Willistead Manor, Michelle Staadegaard for the City’s Community Services Division, and Crissi Cochrane with a special musical performance.
+Willistead Manor is the usual setting for this event, with the switch to virtual continuing in response to the COVID-19 pandemic.
 Links to booksellers for the poets’ works will be promoted during the broadcast.

-Marty Gervais, Windsor’s Poet Laureate Emeritus: “This is by far the most popular poetry event in Windsor, and has been for the past eight years.
+Marty Gervais, Windsor’s Poet Laureate Emeritus: “This remains by far the most popular poetry event in Windsor, and has been for the past nine years.
 Windsor was the first to do this.
 Since its inception, other communities across Canada have jumped on the bandwagon and organized similar events.
+This year, as we mark the 10th anniversary of Windsor’s innovative and engaging poet laureate program, it is fantastic to be welcoming poets laureate who have such diverse bodies of work to share with us.
 You don’t want to miss this virtual edition.”

-Poetry at the Manor – Vol. 8 is presented by the City of Windsor, through the Cultural Affairs department, and in partnership with the League of Canadian Poets, Willistead Manor, Black Moss Press, and Biblioasis.
+Poetry at the Manor – Vol. 9 is presented by the City of Windsor, through the Culture & Events Department, and in partnership with the Office of Mayor Drew Dilkens, the League of Canadian Poets, Willistead Manor, Black Moss Press, and Biblioasis.

 Marty Gervais is a best-selling author of non-fiction, poetry, and fiction.
-Gervais’ work and contributions to Canadian literature have garnered multiple awards including the Toronto Harborfront Prize, Milton Acorn People’s Poetry prize, and the Queen’s Jubilee Medal.
+Gervais’ work and contributions to Canadian literature have garnered multiple awards including the Toronto Harbourfront Prize, Milton Acorn People’s Poetry prize, and the Queen’s Jubilee Medal.
 As Windsor's inaugural Poet Laureate (2011-2018), Marty raised the profile of both the written and spoken word.
-His most recent works are 2018’s Table Manners: Selected & New Poems with Black Moss Press, and 2020’s Nine Lives – A Reunion in Paris with Urban Farmhouse Press.
-In 2019, his term as Poet Laureate concluded, and Windsor City Council voted to name Marty Windsor’s Poet Laureate Emeritus in recognition of his tremendous work in the role.
+His most recent works are 2018’s Table Manners: Selected & New Poems with Black Moss Press, 2020’s Nine Lives – A Reunion in Paris with Urban Farmhouse Press, and 2021’s A Dance of Self-Isolation with Black Moss Press, and both Nothing more Perfect and A New Dress Every Day with Mosaic Press.
+In 2019, his term as Poet Laureate concluded, and Windsor City Council named Gervais Poet Laureate Emeritus in recognition of his tremendous work in the role.